top of page

 Event Highlights

-🌌 Friday Night: Social gathering to kick off the weekend with a presentation on Pacific Lamprey re-introduction & live lamprey with members of the Yakama Nation, or for a few lucky early birds, an evening Owl & Snake walk!
+Friday Night: Social gathering to kick off the weekend with a presentation on Pacific Lamprey re-introduction & live lamprey with members of the Yakama Nation, or for a few lucky early birds, an evening Owl & Snake walk or Bat walk!

-🐺 Saturday Night: Catered keynote dinner on Wolf Recovery in Washington State, featuring food by The Red Pickle (additional ticketed event)
+Saturday Night: Catered keynote speaker dinner: How Do We 'Get Intimate' with Nature? by Dr. Dan Beck, featuring food by The Red Pickle (additional ticketed event).

 Whether you’re a seasoned naturalist or just discovering the magic of the shrub-steppe,